LegalScience/LawRecoded/ThinkLearnDoSpace.md

 # Do

 * Read the materials referenced in the "Learn" section above.
+* Find Boston Ordinance creating health inspector position?

+# Work Product (Notes)
+* How to cite to federal privacy act: 5 U.S.C. § 552a
+* How to cite to mass general code 66a: Mass.
+Gen. L. c.66A; or Mass.
+Gen. Laws Ann. ch.
+66A
+* How to cite municipal code: Boston, Massachusetts, Municipal Code § 302-3.

 * Brief IETF OAuth 2 Specifications:
 > https://github.com/LegalScience/LawRecoded/blob/master/brief-ietf-oauth2.md